Jump to main content

 Piano Lab

-Frasier Hall, 85
+Frasier Hall, 8

 The piano lab holds sixteen digital pianos and Apple Mac laptops.
 This classroom is utilized for class piano courses and is also equipped for video and audio presentations.

-Recorded in Our Studio
+Recorded in our Studio